List of Michael Schenker band members: Since 2020: MSG with Ronnie Romero and return of McAuley

 After several months away, Schenker announced a new MSG album, Immortal, featuring a lineup of Rainbow frontman Ronnie Romero on vocals, Steve Mann on keyboards/rhythm guitar, Barry Sparks on bass and Bodo Schopf on drums.
 In July 2021, then Blind Guardian touring bassist Barend Courbois joined MSG's lineup.
 From April to May 2022, former vocalist Robin McAuley rejoined the band and handled vocals instead of Romero.

 In June 2023, Romero confirmed that he was no longer a member of the group.
 He was subsequently replaced, by a returning McAuley. in April 2025, former Skid Row frontman Erik Gronwall took over as lead singer from McAuley.

-In January 2026, Schenker will do a Japanese tour with Gronwall, as well as prolific keyboardist Derek Sherinian and former collaborator Brian Tichy (drums), Barry Sparks (bass) and Michael Voss (guitar, vocals).
+In January 2026, Schenker will do a Japanese tour with Gronwall, as well as prolific keyboardist Derek Sherinian and former collaborators Brian Tichy (drums), Barry Sparks (bass) and Michael Voss (guitar, vocals).
 All of whom played on his 2024 album My Years with UFO.